Treaty of Ófalu: Premise

 In 1471 there was an unexpected turn: George of Poděbrady died on 22 March 1471, and in the diet of Kuttenberg the Utraquist majority elected Wladislas King of Bohemia.
 Matthias, of course, declared this election illegitimate.
 Meanwhile, Casimir IV of Poland was invited to Hungary and was supported by the rebelling Hungarian nobles and religious leaders headed by Janus Pannonius, John Vitéz and Emeric Zápolya.
 Casimir IV stepped in and sent his son Casimir as a pretender to the Hungarian throne.
 They declared war on 20 September.
 Polish troops entered the country on 2 October and occupied the forts at Humenné and Michalovce (though they were retaken by Matthias in 1473).
 Prince Casimir was promised a Hungarian reinforcement as the nobles were to join him after crossing the border.
 He led his army of 12.000 men towards Kassa where he was about to take the city without resistance.
 Meanwhile, Matthias was able to settle his dispute with the rebelling factions and convinced them to take his side.
 The parties agreed and so did Zápolya along with Nicolaus Chiupor de Monoszló who stopped the approaching Polish invasion from attempting to besiege Kassa by taking the city before him and fortifying themselves in.
 The prince turned to Nitra instead and occupied it.
 Matthias arrived there to liberate the city with his army of 16,000 mercenaries and banderias (banners).
 From this point on, the events are unclear; what is sure is that Casimir retreated with an escort cavalry and the rest of the Polish main forces were released shortly after.
 Contemporary historians' presentations differ on the causes of the outcome.
 Italian historian Antonio Bonfini commissioned by Matthias refers to it as being a siege, which resulted in heavy loss for the besieged due to famine for the first wave.
-He states that the second wave of Poles was slaughtered by peasants and citizents while marching home, while the prince fled days before, after meeting Matthias and had been spared by him.
+He states that the second wave of Poles was slaughtered by peasants and citizens while marching home, while the prince fled days before, after meeting Matthias and had been spared by him.
 Hungarian Johannes de Thurocz agrees while adding that a counterattack followed the events where Hungarians attacked the counties of Zemplén and Sáros still under Polish possession and drove them out and intruded into Poland as well for prowling (it is worth noting that these events show remarkable similarities to those that took place two years later).
 While Polish historian Jan Długosz argues that the incursion happened upon invitation and that no state of war came into existence.
 He recalls the nobility's actions as betrayal and Casimir's steps as aid or some sort of help for the counts of Hungary.
 He also questions the circumstances of the retreat claiming it was a peaceful return after Casimir IV met with the Pope Sixtus IV's emissary in Kraków who intervened and urged the maintenance of peace.